TimDM1980/TimDM1980.github.io/_posts/2016-11-29-qwan-agile-architecture.markdown

 * DDD: if you have a concept that exists in more than one subdomain, this concept should get separate storage per subdomain.
 * Event Sourcing: choose things that have a short lifecycle in your domain (e.g. an order vs a customer).
 * Event Sourcing: business events are more stable than the domain model.
-* CQRS: events were propagated to an indexer and went in an elastic search store.
+* CQRS: events were propagated to an indexer and went into an Elastic search store.
 This served as the source for querying the read model / doing projections.
 * Hexagonal Architecture: with a layered architecture it's easy to end up with a domain that depends on the DB / Hibernate.
 Thinking in terms of ports and adapters steers you away from this pitfall.

-I don't feel much for writing this out as a story for you to read, you can find good info about the above concepts on the web.
-Due to the nature of this presentation, I also don't feel comfortable with sharing any pictures.
 It was nice to hear how the use of ES and CQRS helped to turn this project into a success.
 Great job QWAN!